Tool Mode Development Guide

 • List available keys in the unstructured data

-• Follow scmcphub conventions and best practices
+• Follow scmcphub conventions

 Project Setup